Cranbourne East - South

 Cranbourne East - South lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Cranbourne East - South's population was approximately 15,267 as of November 2025.
-This figure reflects an increase of 2,978 people since the 2021 Census, which recorded a population of 12,289.
-The change is inferred from ABS estimates: 15,112 in June 2024 and additional validated new addresses since the Census date.
-This results in a density ratio of 2,864 persons per square kilometer, placing Cranbourne East - South in the upper quartile nationally according to AreaSearch assessments.
-The area's growth rate of 24.2% since the 2021 census exceeded both national (8.9%) and state averages, marking it as a regional growth leader.
-Interstate migration contributed approximately 63.6% of overall population gains recently.
+As of February 2026, Cranbourne East - South's population is approximately 15,267.
+This figure represents a 24.2% increase from the 2021 Census population of 12,289 people.
+The population growth was inferred from the estimated resident population of 15,112 in June 2024 and an additional 510 validated new addresses since the Census date.
+This results in a population density ratio of 2,864 persons per square kilometer, placing Cranbourne East - South in the upper quartile nationally according to AreaSearch's assessments.
+The area's growth rate exceeded both national (9.9%) and state averages since the 2021 census.
+Interstate migration contributed approximately 63.6% of overall population gains during recent periods.

-All demographic drivers were positive factors.
 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs Victorian Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics predict exceptional growth, with the area expected to increase by 10,455 persons to 2041 based on latest annual ERP numbers, reflecting a total increase of 67.5% over these 17 years.
+Based on these projections, Cranbourne East - South is predicted to experience exceptional growth, placing it in the top 10 percent nationally over the period from 2026 to 2041.
+The area is expected to grow by 10,455 persons by 2041, reflecting a total increase of 67.5% over the 17-year period.

 Frequently Asked Questions - Population